Courtship and Mating Within Evolutionary Game

 G function framework within Darwinian Dynamics and Evolutionary Game Theory

 Evolutionary game theory’s direct link with courtship and mating is how it models which specific genes, behaviours, adaptations, and related factors will best suit the of a certain organism.
 This will inherently monopolize this specific trait throughout the population, all with the goal of aiding the species in its survival.
-Many different types of functions have been theorized to describe population dynamics in evolutionary game theory.
+Many different types of functions have been theorized to describe in evolutionary game theory.
 One major example is the replicator equation, which was first theorized by Taylor and Jonker in 1978, or replicator dynamics, where a ‘replicator’ is an evolutionary entity, for example, a gene, a technique, a behaviour, etc., that gets copied through evolution because it generates payoffs (“Replicator dynamics,” n.d.).
 Replicator equations and G functions are sets of differential equations used to model Darwinian dynamics, which are population and strategy dynamics coupled together (Bukkuri et al., 2021).

 To properly demonstrate that G-functions can apply to advanced models, the three ‘tenets’ of Darwin’s theory of evolution (natural selection) must be discussed (Bukkuri et al., 2021).
 The three “tenets” are shown by the following: there must be a heritable variation, which is the genetic variance of individuals (Bijma, 2011), there must be a struggle to stay alive, and the heritable variation influences the struggle (Bukkuri et al., 2021).
 The goal of the G function is to “describe the per capita growth rate of individuals of an evolutionarily identical group, removing the need to define different functions for evolutionarily identical individuals that use different strategies” (Bukkuri et al., 2021).
 The fundamental principles of the G-function are the heritable variation, which represents the heritable strategy, ui, which is a part of the set U and the ‘tenet,’ struggle for existence, is denoted by the fitness generating function, G(v, u, x)|v=ui, where strategies influence the per capita growth rate (Bukkuri et al., 2021).
 The parameters v, u, and x are interpreted by the following: v, “strategy of focal member;” u, “vector of strategies of all members;” and x, “vector population size of all Members” (Bukkuri et al., 2021).